 Don't worry, it's part of the learning process.
 Be comforted by the fact that all beginners go through this, and the pain will go away with time once your calluses develop.

 Actually, after a while, you'll get to like the feeling of soreness in your fingertip, since it'll mean you had a good practice session.

-You can see what you can expect your guitar calluses to look like on the right.
+You can see what you can expect your guitar calluses to look like below.
 Nothing special.

 But until then, here are a few things you can do to quicken the buildup of calluses on your fingertips.

-How to build finger calluses for guitar playing?
+How to build finger calluses for guitar playing